-He’s a ‘tech addict’ who works in Seattle area’s tech industry
+He’s a ‘tech addict’ who works in the tech industry

 But he, too, has apps on his phone that send reports about what he’s viewing to his 12-step sponsor, a fellow tech addict named Charlie, a 30-year-old reSTART graduate.

 At home, the young man also persuaded his mom to get rid of Wi-Fi to lessen the temptation.
-Mom struggles with her own addiction — overeating — so she’s tried to be as supportive as she can.
+Mom struggles with her own addiction — over-eating — so she’s tried to be as supportive as she can.

 It hasn’t been easy for her son, who still relapses every month or two with an extended online binge.
 He’s managed to keep his job.
 But sometimes, he wishes he could be more like his co-workers, who spend a lot of their leisure time playing video games and seem to function just fine.